Danielle Ryan

-Danielle Ryan (born 1 November 1983) is an Irish actress, philanthropist and entrepreneur.
+Danielle Ryan (born 1 November 1983) is an Irish-Sri Lankan actress, philanthropist and entrepreneur.

 Early life

 Ryan is the daughter of Captain Cathal Ryan and granddaughter of Tony Ryan, founder of Ryanair.
 Her mother Tess de Kretser, is from Sri Lanka.

 Career

 Acting

 Ryan graduated from the Royal Academy of Dramatic Art in 2006.

 Most recently, Ryan appeared in “The End (2024 film)”, which is due to premiere at the Toronto Film Festival in 2024.
 In 2024, she also appeared on stage at the Irish Repertory Theatre off-Broadway in New York where she played the role of Judith in Brian Friel’s Aristocrats.

 In 2007, she made her theatrical stage debut in Food to positive reviews.
 In the same year, she appeared in How About You, a film based on a collection of stories by Maeve Binchy and The Trial of Tony Blair.
 She has also appeared in Vivarium, which premiered at the 2019 Cannes Film Festival, The Silencing, Wild Mountain Thyme alongside Jamie Dornan, Emily Blunt and Jon Hamm. and Mr. Malcolm's List.

 Her television work includes her role as Alice in Magpie Murders, Vicky Boyle in Harry Wild and Agent Sophia Elias in The Professionals along with roles in Doctors, The Tudors, Casualty (TV series) and Fair City.
 Ryan is credited as a producer on six productions, including Grace Jones: Bloodlight and Bami, Song of Granite, which was selected as the Irish entry for the Best Foreign Film at the 90th Academy Awards, Rialto, which premiered at the Venice Film Festival in 2019 and L.O.L.A., which wrapped in November 2020.